wp-plugins/spam-free-wordpress/readme.txt

 2. Activate
 3. Turn on the Spam Stats, and try to leave a comment to make sure it is working.

+= Troubleshooting =

+** Password errors, or no password
+* Minify plugins such as WP Minify, Better WordPress Minify, W3 Total Cache  etc. may need to have minification of JS files turned off, or you can have the plugin exclude the files: sfw-ipwd.js, sfw-click-pwd-field.js, and sfw-click-pwd-button.js.
+* Minify plugins can prevent JavaScript files from loading, or from loading properly

+** Comment form looks messed up, isn't styled properly, or comments aren't styled properly
+* Try turning off Automatically Generate Comment Form.
+If there is an error that the password was empty, or you don't see a password when clicking a visible password option, you'll need to use the Automatically Generate Comment Form option for now, or [purchase support](http://www.toddlahman.com/spam-free-wordpress-support/) for help with your comment form for a custom theme.
+* Do a view source on the page to see the comment form CSS id and class tags to style your comment for while using Automatically Generate Comment Form.

 == Frequently Asked Questions ==